artsy/eigen/HACKS.md

   react-native-config load the `.env` file by default.
 We wanted to use `.env.shared` and `.env.ci` instead.
 We did that by using a patch-package patch, to add our customization.
   We can do this better using https://github.com/luggit/react-native-config#ios-1.
 Take a look at https://artsyproduct.atlassian.net/browse/CX-949.

+- react-native-share patch-package

+  When we make a PR and it's merged about this.

+  We need this patch because the lib by itself doesn't set the background colors when we send a backgroundImage, even though Instagram supports it.
+We add it here as a package because we use it.